valango/mongooz/README.md

 **_translate_** `: function(Error):Object` - return value will go to `.json()`.

 ### saveOne(model, data) : Promise\<Object>
-Updates a record or inserts a new one.
+Updates a record or inserts a new one, returning the data record.

 **_model_** `: Model`